valaparthvi/rancher-turtles-e2e/README.md

 # Test structure
 We categorize our tests using tags such as `short`, `full`, `vsphere`, and `install`.
 Tests tagged with `short` are local (docker-based) tests, while those tagged with `vsphere` are specific to vSphere.
 Tests tagged with `full` are cloud provider-based tests.
-The `install` tag is used for initial setup tests.
+The `install` tag is used for initial setup tests ('install' tag is also to be included in setup tests title).

 # Running tests using Cypress grep
 We have implemented tags for more precise selection of tests using a Cypress plugin called [cypress-grep](https://github.com/cypress-io/cypress/tree/develop/npm/grep)